angelhodar/mesh-optimizer/README.md

 > Note: The value of the variable CONTAINER_PORT listed above should be the same as the variable PORT you define in .env file

+## API Endpoints

+The project comes with Swagger UI where you can test upload/remove in */docs*

 ## Configuration

 The container is configurated via environment variables: